rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   If none of the above parameters are set, notification messages MUST egress the publisher's default interface.

-## Transports
+## Transports {#transports}

-### Transport Requirements (from RFC 8639)
+This document describes a transport-agnostic mechanism for subscribing to and receiving content from an event stream in a publisher.
+This mechanism operates through the use of a subscription.

+Also note that transport-specific specifications based on this specification MUST detail the lifecycle of dynamic subscriptions as well as the lifecycle of configured subscriptions (if supported).

+A subscriber that includes a "dscp" leaf in an "establish-subscription" request will need to understand and consider what the corresponding DSCP value represents in the domain of the publisher.

+### Requirements for Yang Push Lite Transport Specifications

-This section provides requirements for any subscribed notification transport supporting the solution presented in this document.
+This section provides requirements for any transport specifications supporting the YANG Push Lite solution presented in this document.

-The transport selected by the subscriber to reach the publisher MUST be able to support multiple "establish-subscription" requests made in the same transport session.
+The transport selected by the subscriber to reach the publisher SHOULD be able to support multiple "establish-subscription" requests made in the same transport session.

-For both configured and dynamic subscriptions, the publisher MUST authenticate a receiver via some transport-level mechanism before sending any event records that the receiver is authorized to see.
-In addition, the receiver MUST authenticate the publisher at the transport level.
+For both configured and dynamic subscriptions, the publisher SHOULD authenticate a receiver via some transport-level mechanism before sending any event records that the receiver is authorized to see.
+In addition, the receiver SHOULD authenticate the publisher at the transport level.
 The result is mutual authentication between the two.

-A secure transport is highly recommended.
-Beyond this, the publisher MUST ensure that the receiver has sufficient authorization to perform the function it is requesting against the specific subset of content involved.
+A secure transport is RECOMMENDED.
+For dynamic subscriptions, the publisher MUST ensure that the receiver has sufficient authorization to perform the function it is requesting against the specific subset of content involved.

 A specification for a transport built upon this document may or may not choose to require the use of the same logical channel for the RPCs and the event records.
 However, the event records and the subscription state change notifications MUST be sent on the same transport session to ensure properly ordered delivery.

 A specification for a transport MUST identify any encodings that are supported.
 If a configured subscription's transport allows different encodings, the specification MUST identify the default encoding.

-A subscriber that includes a "dscp" leaf in an "establish- subscription" request will need to understand and consider what the corresponding DSCP value represents in the domain of the publisher.

-Additional transport requirements will be dictated by the choice of transport used with a subscription.
-For an example of such requirements, see [RFC8640].
+Additional transport requirements may be dictated by the choice of transport used with a subscription.
+For an example of such requirements, see {{RFC8640}}.

 ### Transport Connectivity for a Configured Subscription

 **TODO Next paragraph is from section 2.**

-Because there is no explicit association with an existing transport session, configuration operations MUST include additional parameters beyond those of dynamic subscriptions.
+Because there is no explicit association with an existing transport session, configuration operations include additional parameters beyond those of dynamic subscriptions.
 These parameters identify each receiver, how to connect with that receiver, and possibly whether the notification messages need to come from a specific egress interface on the publisher.
 Receiver-specific transport connectivity parameters MUST be configured via transport-specific augmentations to this specification.
 See Section 2.5.7 for details.

 This specification is transport independent.
-However, supporting a configured subscription will often require the establishment of transport connectivity.
-And the parameters used for this transport connectivity establishment are transport specific.
-As a result, the YANG module defined in Section 4 is not able to directly define and expose these transport parameters.
+However, supporting a configured subscription will normally require the establishment of transport connectivity.
+Some parameters used for this transport connectivity establishment are transport specific.
+As a result, the
+YANG module defined in {{yp-lite-yang-module}} is not able to directly define and expose these transport parameters.

 It is necessary for an implementation to support the connection establishment process.
-To support this function, the YANG data model defined in this document includes a node where transport-specific parameters for a particular receiver may be augmented.
-This node is "/subscriptions/subscription/receivers/receiver".
-By augmenting transport parameters from this node, system developers are able to incorporate the YANG objects necessary to support the transport connectivity establishment process.
+To support this function, the YANG data model defined in this document includes a YANG choice node where transport-specific parameters for a particular receiver may be augmented.
+This node is */datastore-telemetry/receivers/receiver/transport-type*.

-The result of this is the following requirement.
-A publisher supporting the feature "configured" MUST also support at least one YANG data model that augments transport connectivity parameters on "/subscriptions/subscription/receivers/receiver".
-For an example of such an augmentation, see Appendix A.
+A publisher supporting the feature "configured" MUST also support at least one YANG data model that augments transport connectivity parameters on */datastore-telemetry/receivers/receiver/transport-type*.
+For an example of such an augmentation, see **TODO Appendix A**. **TODO - Should this be put under the configured subscription**.

 ## Encodings

+### New encoding format

+This document proposes a new opt-in YANG-Push encoding format to use instead of the "push-update" and "push-change-update" notifications defined in {{RFC8641}}.

+There are a few reasons for specifying a new encoding format:

+1. To use the same encoding format for both periodic and on-change messages, allowing the same messages to be easily received and stored in a time-series database, making use of the same message schema when traversing message buses, such as Apache Kafka.

+1. To allow the schema of the notifications to be rooted to the subscription point rather than always being to the root of the operational datastore schema.
+This allows messages to be slightly less indented, and makes it easier to convert from a YANG schema to an equivalent message bus schema, where each message is defined with its own schema, rather than a single datastore schema.

+1. To move away from the somewhat verbose YANG Patch format {{RFC8072}}, that is not really a great fit for encoding changes of operational data.
+Many systems cannot necessarily distinguish between create versus update events (particularly for new subscriptions or after recovering from internal failures within the system), and hence cannot faithfully implement the full YANG Patch semantics defined in {{RFC8641}}.

+1. To allow the device to split a subscription into smaller child subscriptions for more efficient independent and concurrent processing.
+I.e., reusing the ideas from {{?I-D.ietf-netconf-distributed-notif}}.
+However, all child subscriptions are still encoded from the same subscription point.

+The practical differences in the encodings may be better illustrated via the examples in {{Examples}}.

+### Combined periodic and on-change subscription

+Sometimes it is helpful to have a single subscription that covers both periodic and on-change notifications (perhaps with dampening).

+There are two ways in which this may be useful:

+1. For generally slow changing data (e.g., a device's physical inventory), then on-change notifications may be most appropriate.
+However, in case there is any lost notification that isn't always detected, for any reason, then it may also be helpful to have a slow cadence periodic backup notification of the data (e.g., once every 24 hours), to ensure that the management systems should always eventually converge on the current state in the network.

+1. For data that is generally polled on a periodic basis (e.g., once every 10 minutes) and put into a time series database, then it may be helpful for some data trees to also get more immediate notifications that the data has changed.
+Hence, a combined periodic and on-change subscription, potentially with some dampening, would facilitate more frequent notifications of changes of the state, to reduce the need of having to always wait for the next periodic event.

+Hence, this document introduces the fairly intuitive "periodic-and-on-change" update trigger that creates a combined periodic and on-change subscription, and allows the same parameters to be configured.
+For some use cases, e.g., where a time-series database is being updated, the new encoding format proposed previously may be most useful.

 ### DSCP Marking